justin-mbca/enterprise-ai-workflows/ARCHITECTURE.md

 - ✅ **Demonstrates understanding** of enterprise architecture
 - ✅ **Shows practical skills** with industry-standard patterns
 - ✅ **Proves ability to learn** and adapt to new tools
-- ✅ **Provides working demos** for interviews
+- ✅ **Provides working demos** for validation

-### For Interviews:
+### Key Value Proposition:
-> *"While I built this using open-source tools, I designed it to mirror the architecture patterns used by Azure ML, Snowflake, and Dataiku.
+> *"Built using open-source tools that mirror the architecture patterns used by Azure ML, Snowflake, and Dataiku.
 The core concepts—MLOps lifecycle, orchestration, governance—are identical.
-This shows I can quickly adapt to your enterprise stack because I understand the underlying principles, not just specific tool interfaces."*
+This demonstrates the ability to quickly adapt to enterprise stacks by understanding underlying principles, not just specific tool interfaces."*

 ---